How can we help you today?

 Once the domain name is in ‘pending delete’ status, you cannot redeem it anymore.
 The registrar holds the domain for five days and releases it to the public for registration.

-Note: This process applies only to TLDs governed by the Internet Corporation for Assigned Names and Numbers (ICANN) .
-Non-ICANN TLDs, like country code top-level domains (ccTLDs), might have their own domain expiration process.
+Note: This process applies only to top-level domains (TLDs) governed by the Internet Corporation for Assigned Names and Numbers (ICANN).
+Non-ICANN TLDs, such as country-code top-level domains (ccTLDs), may have their own domain expiration processes.

 When do domain names expire?

-Domain names expire after their registration period ends, which is between one to ten years.
+Domain names expire after their registration period ends, which lasts between 1 and 10 years.
 They’re usually marked as expired at midnight the day before the expiration date, and no further action occurs.

 In most cases, the domain registrar notifies the domain owner or registrant before the expiration date.
-They send multiple reminders through email or notifications in your account days or weeks in advance.
+They send multiple reminders via email or account notifications days or weeks in advance.
 These alerts will give you enough time to renew your domain.

 Why do domain names expire?